LambdaLabs/docsy-lambda-docs/content/en/cloud/terminate-instance-api.md

 - API
 ---

-You can terminate an instance from the command line using the [Cloud API](https://cloud.lambdalabs.com/api/v1/docs):
+You can terminate instances from the command line using the [Cloud API](https://cloud.lambdalabs.com/api/v1/docs):

 1. [Generate an API key](https://cloud.lambdalabs.com/api-keys) if you haven't